Analog vs Digital Two-Way Radios

 Trunked Radio systems are two-way radio systems that optimize voice call or data traffic through a limited number of frequencies, maximizing the available resource for a large group of users.
-This is critical to ensure that communication is always instant and available for professional or enterprise-level users, for example, within the public safety, manufacturing, and transportation industry.
+This is critical to ensure that communication is always instant and available for professional or enterprise level users.

 DMR Tier III Trunked Radio utilizes repeater technology with a dedicated control channel, managed by a server.
 This allows resources to be brought together, controlling radio traffic for multiple user groups.
 Unlike other networks, DMR Tier III trunked networks deliver feature-rich, mission-critical communications over large geographic areas making it useful for enterprise level operations.

 Digital radio repeaters can be connected over IP networks to enable wide-area radio network of multiple repeaters.

 Digital DMR radios can operate in digital mode and in analog mode.
 This dual mode capability allows users of analog radios to add digital radios that can communicate with the existing analog radios to provide a simple and low-cost migration path to an all-digital radio system.